ansible/ansible/docs/docsite/rst/community/index.rst

 * I am waiting for a particular feature.
 How do I see what is :ref:`planned for future Ansible Releases <roadmaps>`?
 * I have a specific Ansible interest or expertise (for example, VMware, Linode, and so on).
 How do I get involved in a :ref:`working group <working_group_list>`?
 * I would like to participate in conversations about features and fixes.
 How do I review GitHub issues and pull requests?
 * I found a typo or another problem on docs.ansible.com.
-How can I :ref:`improve the documentation <community_documentation_contributions>`?
+How can I :ref:`improve the documentation <community_documentation_contributions>?
+* Is there a mailing list I can sign up to inform of updates about Ansible?

 Working with the Ansible repo